 The review process

-All submitted manuscripts are read by the editorial staff.
+All submitted manuscripts are read by the editorial staff and we are following the double blind review process.
 To save time for authors and peer reviewers, only those papers deemed by most of our editors to not meet our criteria in terms of scientific merit as well as overall styles are rejected promptly without review.
 These decisions are also based on informal advice from specialists in the field.
 Manuscripts judged to be of potential interest to our audience are sent for formal review, typically to two reviewers.
 The editors then make the first decision based on the reviewers’ comments as follows: Accept, with or without editorial revisions; Request the authors to revise their manuscript to address specific concerns before final decision is made; Reject.

 In addition to the review comment, we provide evaluation categories so that the reviewers can answer the specific questions on the manuscript, which is helpful to the editorial staffs for further processing.
 The evaluation category includes the following: